LLNL/UnifyFS/docs/build.rst

 *************

-Download the latest UnifyFS release from the Releases_ page or clone the develop branch from the UnifyFS repository `https://github.com/LLNL/UnifyFS <https://github.com/LLNL/UnifyFS>`_.
+Download the latest UnifyFS release from the Releases_ page or clone the develop branch ('dev') from the UnifyFS repository `https://github.com/LLNL/UnifyFS <https://github.com/LLNL/UnifyFS>`_.

 Load the dependencies into your environment and then